ebbba-org/ansible-role-bigbluebutton/README.md

 **Configuration for this role is also not strictly backwards compatible across releases**.
 Variable names and defaults may change, features may be added or removed.
 Please check and test your role configuration thoroughly before upgrading your production environment to a new release.

+### Getting Started

+Check out the [examples](https://github.com/ebbba-org/ansible-role-bigbluebutton/tree/master/examples) and start from there, or install this role into your existing environment directly from git via `ansible-galaxy role install git+https://github.com/ebbba-org/ansible-role-bigbluebutton.git,bbb/3.0`.
+Older releases are also published to [ansible galaxy](https://galaxy.ansible.com/ui/standalone/roles/ebbba/bigbluebutton/).

 ## Configuration

 All role variables are prefixed with `bbb_` and most of them are optional.
 See `defaults/main.yaml` for a full list.